There are proven ways to get free PR for your business.

 12. Set up your Google Alerts (and never miss a mention again)

-What: Don’t have time to trawl through social media search engines?
+What: Don’t have time to trawl through social media management tools?
 Just set up Google Alerts on various names and words and you’ll get notified each time.

 How: Just go to Google Alerts and start creating the ones that matter most to you.
 Be selective and targeted, so you don’t end up getting pinged for stuff you don’t need to know.